 - We are called to patiently wait on the Lord.

 Such things were written in the Scriptures long ago to teach us.
 And the Scriptures give us hope and encouragement as we wait patiently for God’s promises to be fulfilled. – Romans 15:4 (NLT)

 As we all know, God’s timing and our timing don’t always align.
 We can rest assured, however, that His promises will one day be fulfilled.
 Both on a global scale as well as in our personal lives, God always keeps His promises.

 Waiting on God means that we trust Him completely.
 We trust that He always has our best interest in mind and that He is always working things together for our good.
 Our worldview is often limited.
 We see the here and now, but God sees the bigger picture.
 He sees the end result.

 Patience is a skill.
 As with any other skill, it needs to be practiced before it can be perfected.
 I have found that the more I pray for patience, the more opportunities God gives me to practice my patience.
 (I sometimes wish I hadn’t prayed for more patience!)

-One of things I love most about serving God, however, is that God knows my weaknesses.
+One of the things I love most about serving God, however, is that God knows my weaknesses.
 He knows that I can’t be patient 100% of the time on my own.
 He asks us to be patient, but then He actually gives us the patience we need to endure.
 Because we have the Holy Spirit living within us, we can be patient in our trials and circumstances, in our relationships with one another, and as we wait on the Lord.

 May God, who gives this patience and encouragement, help you live in complete harmony with each other, as is fitting for followers of Christ Jesus. – Romans 15:5 (NLT)